GuenterPartosch/Convert_CTAN/output/README.md

 # Overview

-For all XML files for packages found on CTAN (https://www.ctan.org/pkg/) and downloaded into the current directory I have generated some output files:
+For all package XML files found on CTAN (https://www.ctan.org/pkg/) and downloaded into the current directory I have generated some output files:

 ## Main output files: